 The reality is, OCD is not only difficult to live with, it can sometimes be a horrible nightmare for our kids who suffer.
 The more Obsessive Compulsive Disorder facts, therapies and treatments we can learn about, the better equipped we can be to actually help our kids cope with this condition.

-And soon I’ll be posting more information for you so you can be empowered to help your kids.
+I’ve now begun posting more information for you so you can be empowered to help your kids.
 My heart goes out to kids who suffer from this often debilitating condition, and it’s vitally important that we educate ourselves.

 Because if we don’t understand OCD, we may find ourselves making matters worse for our kids instead of helping them cope with their suffering.